fcharte/RBenchmarkings/RBenchmarkings.md

 Francisco Charte Ojeda
 Friday, February 27, 2015

 This document compares the performance in doing a task by means of different approaches in R. For doing so, the `microbenchmark` package is used, measuring the time spent by each approach.
 The results are shown numerically and plotting them using `ggplot2`.
+The numeric table shows relative performances, with the best method as `1.0` and the others showing the number of times which they are worse than the former.

 The goal is to elucidate which is the best method to accomplish a certain task.